 Aside from being the third American on the show, the description of Travis Mayweather as grown up in space sounds a bit more interesting than those of Archer and Tucker.
 Well, the cast sheet doesn't reveal anything how this character could be further developed, and the friendship to Tucker sounds much like a re-issue of Harry's and Tom's common activities, but we'll have to see how he will do.

-Malcolm Reed, the armory officer, is supposed to be British - but that's close enough to make him the forth American on board, considering how the US always embraces their small alleged mother countries Britain & Ireland - as opposed to the rest of Europe whose existence is ignored.
+Malcolm Reed, the armory officer, is supposed to be British - but that's close enough to make him the fourth American on board, considering how the US always embraces their small alleged mother country - as opposed to the rest of Europe from where the bulk of immigrants came but whose importance is immensely played down.
 Yes, I know, Brits wouldn't think like that, they rather regard the USA as their ill-bred child country. ;-) I'm not sure why of all characters he should be the "throwback", considering that none of the human profiles shows something like progress of human development.
 The contradictions, however, could make him an interesting character.
 Well, his obsession with weapons he doesn't like to use or his problems with women will be good for only a few little stories, so the character will need some more development anyway.